 4. Use a clean design and remove distractions

 It takes a lot of effort and cost to entice online customers to buy products and then get them to make payments.
 The effort put towards converting visitors to buyers shouldn’t be hindered by distractions.
-A clean checkout design should be devoid of a shiny header and footer, menu buttons, additional purchase links that may distract online customers from completing their purchase.
+A clean checkout design should be devoid of a shiny header and footer, menu buttons, and additional purchase links that may distract online customers from completing their purchase.

 5. Offer multiple payment methods